Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Semiclassical approximation

-In Sect. \ref{antigravity} we described semiclassical wave functions by six parameters $({\bf r},{\bf p})$ while in the basis ${\tilde e}_{nkl}$ the six parameters are $(n,k,l,\varphi,\alpha,\beta)$.
-Since in the dS theory the ten representation operators are on equal footing, it is also possible to describe a semiclassical state by semiclasscal eigenvalues of these operators.
+In Sec. \ref{antigravity} we described semiclassical WFs by six parameters $({\bf r},{\bf p})$ while in the basis ${\tilde e}_{nkl}$ the six parameters are $(n,k,\mu,\varphi,\alpha,\beta)$.
+Since in dS theory the ten representation operators are on equal footing, it is also possible to describe a semiclassical state by semiclassical eigenvalues of these operators.
 However, we should have four constraints for them.
-As follows from Eqs. (\ref{casimir}) and (\ref{26}), the constraints can be written as
+As follows from Eqs. (\ref{casimir}) and (\ref{II26}), the constraints can be written as